doctrine/DoctrineMongoDBBundle/UPGRADE-4.0.md

 * The `retry_connect` and `retry_query` configuration options were dropped
   without replacement.
 * The YAML metadata driver was dropped without replacement.
+* The `doctrine:mongodb:generate:documents` and
+  `doctrine:mongodb:generate:repositories` commands have been dropped without replacement.